About Eckhart

 Eckhart Library

 Eckhart Library is located on the second floor of Eckhart Hall, home of the Department of Mathematics.
-Eckhart Library is home to approximately 13,000 volumes, most research level monographs, and selected textbooks in mathematics as well as reserves collections for mathematics, computer science and statistics.
+It is home to approximately 13,000 volumes, most research-level monographs, and selected textbooks in mathematics as well as reserves collections for mathematics, computer science, and statistics.
 More information about Eckhart collections and collections in mathematics and related disciplines.

 The Library offers long tables and seating for study as well as limited comfortable seating.
-It also has two public computer workstations.
+It also has one public computer.

 Eckhart Hall was erected in 1930 with funds donated in 1927 by Bernard A. Eckhart, a Chicago businessman.
 Eckhart Hall was built to house the Mathematics Department, and it has also been used for other programs related to the physical sciences, including some work for the Manhattan Project during World War II.